-Effective communication processes include the setup of varied communication channels and made regularly.
-When I was manager of a team recently, I would have a regular catch-up with individual team members every 1 to 2 weeks to understand how the team member was feeling, if there were any immediate blockers to their progress, and address any issues or rumours flying around the office.
+Effective communication processes include the setup of varied communication channels which should be made regularly.
+Regular catch-ups with individual team members every 1 to 2 weeks is recommended to understand how the team member is feeling generally, if there were any immediate blockers to their progress, and address any issues or rumours flying around the office.

 An open-door policy to staff also important, allowing team members to access assistance immediately in times of need, to try and address issues as soon as possible.

-A regular team meeting with both local and remote workers every one to two weeks is also an important forum, to reiterate strategies, reinforce our goals, motivate with our organisational vision and acknowledge and reward good performance.
+A broader team meeting with both local and remote workers involved is also critical, to reiterate the business strategies, reinforce our goals, motivate with our organisational vision and acknowledge and reward good performance.

 Participating in the company-wide town halls is also encouraged where the manager and the wider team can communicate what the team is working on and their achievements to the entire organisation.

 The “GROW” method could be leveraged here, to determine first the Goal of what the staff member is trying to achieve, the Reality or current issue in play preventing the goal from being reached.
-Options are then looked at where the team member then decides the best Way-Forward.
-When using this method, the manager should be listening 80% of the time and using language (20% of the time) to support a good outcome but not force their own outcomes.
+Options are then discussed where the team member then decides the best Way-Forward.
+When using this method, the manager should be listening 80% of the time and using language (20% of the time) to support a good outcome but not force their own outcomes on the team member.
 The manager should be attentive, being mindful on what is being spoken, and aware of their own reactions.
 They should not be judgemental in any way and encourage the staff member to own the activities for a successful outcome.

 Where there are disputes in the workplace, a robust process must be in place for effective and speedy resolutions.